Paolo Tantoco: Death

 Tantoco was found dead at the Beverly Hilton Hotel in Los Angeles County in the United States and was formally declared dead March 8, 2025.

 The Los Angeles Coroner’s Office declared his official cause of death to be a drug overdose from the use of cocaine.

 His death was also claimed without concrete evidence to be a diversion tactic from the arrest of Rodrigo Duterte in March 11 for the International Criminal Court.
-Misinformation regarding First Lady Liza Araneta Marcos' detention in Los Angeles was also spread also connecting Tantoco's death.
+Misinformation regarding First Lady Liza Araneta Marcos' detention in Los Angeles was also spread connecting Tantoco's death.

 Personal life

 Tantoco was married to Dina Arroyo, daughter of Ignacio Arroyo.
 They had three children.
 Classmates back in middle school at International School Manila, Tantoco reunited with Arroyo in 2004 and started dating.
 He entered in a civil union with Arroyo in 2006 in Los Angeles when both of them were residing in Boston.
 The two married in the Philippines on September 17, 2006 at the Santa Elena Golf Club in Santa Rosa, Laguna.